 Ski Cooper: When this Leadville resort opens on December 9 (weather permitting), every visitor will be required to arrive at the Cooper Port of Entry.
 After coming through that access point, guests will rarely have to scan tickets again, allowing for less points of contact throughout the day.
 Day tickets must be bought online in advance and can be purchased 10 days prior to the desired booking date (including opening day).
 Tickets purchased 48 hours prior to the booking date will be discounted.

-Copper Mountain: Opening November 30, later than usual, Copper will provide access to more terrain to allow for physical distancing.
+Copper Mountain: Copper opened on November 30 (later than usual).
+The resort will provide access to more terrain to allow for physical distancing.
 Face coverings are required indoors, in lift lines, when waiting for a shuttle, and on the shuttles.
 Copper’s most important new protocol is that all day-trip visitors must reserve parking online in advance.
 As of November 9, guests have the opportunity to book up to seven advanced reservation days for any point in the season.
 Once Copper officially opens you can make unlimited parking reservations within a seven-day rolling window.

 Eldora: Opening November 23, Eldora is following Copper’s model with a later opening date, more available terrain, and a parking reservation system.
 The guidelines for securing a parking space are also identical to Copper’s.